bobincraft1/hypr-switch/README.md

 **Can I bind the switcher, terminal, lock, or logout to different keys?**
 Yes — edit that keybind line directly in each shell's config after installation.
 The installer only sets sensible defaults; it doesn't enforce them.

----

-## License

-MIT — do whatever you want with this, no warranty provided.
-See `LICENSE` if included, or treat this section as the license text if not.